 Ever encountered sneaky expenses?
 If you haven’t, you’ve likely never signed up for anything online.
 It’s so easy to plop your credit card information onto a website with full intentions to cancel and then simply forget about it.

 Subscriptions costs can add up fast!
-If you want to have quick financial wins, canceling some of your unnecessary subscriptions will set you on the path of financial freedom.
+If you want to have quick financial wins, canceling some of your unnecessary subscriptions will set you on the path to financial freedom.